Voted Best Personal Injury Law Firm By Georgia Lawyers

 What this means is that if the you successfully prove that the alleged violation took place, then negligence is established and you only have to prove that your injuries were caused by the negligent act.

-How Can You Lose a Motorcycle Accident Case?
+How Can You Lose a Motorcycle Accident Case in Atlanta?

 After a motorcycle accident in Georgia, proof of an injury does not automatically create liability on the other driver.
 Motorcycle riders are injured in car accidents every day and do not receive any compensation.
 Sometimes, a motorcycle wreck can result in less money than the injured rider expects.
 There are many reasons why people lose car accident claims or the amount they receive is low.
 Here are the most common ways that a case is lost.